“Transparent” is where the opacity is lower than 100%. Transparent files can cause issues when printing.

 When printing unfortunately we are unable to print ‘transparencies’ onto coloured garments.

 No printer can print transparent colours because all inks/dyes are concentrated pigments as opposed to diluted pigments.
-In turn this means the print machine will attempt to make up the missing information by spreading the ink, causing gaps and inconsistencies that will show up the more of the white base coat if printing onto dark garments.
+In turn this means the print machine will attempt to make up the missing information by spreading the ink, causing gaps and inconsistencies that will show the white base coat if printing onto dark garments.
 The issue is similar with fades, drop shadows and glows around designs.

 What could be considered a transparency?